pippim/pippim.github.io/programs/mserve.md

 VU Meters using system output loopback to input stream is described in the next section.

-## Change <strong>mserve</strong> Volume Default for TV Commercials
+## Change **mserve** Default Volume During for TV Commercials

-Click the 'Edit' dropdown menu and then select
-'Volume for TV Commercials' and this screen appears:
+When you click the *Edit* dropdown menu and select *Volume During TV Commercials*, then this window appears:

 {% include image.html src="/assets/img/mserve/mserve volume for tv commercials.png"
    alt="mserve volume for tv commercials.png"